varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Nothing new!**

 When you get to Lesson 21, you'll already know:
-- Ã¢Å“â€¦ The E-shape (you learned Em in Lesson 1, E major in Lesson 6)
+- ✦ The E-shape (you learned Em in Lesson 1, E major in Lesson 6)
-- Ã¢Å“â€¦ The A-shape (you learned Am in Lesson 1, A major in Lesson 8)
+- ✦ The A-shape (you learned Am in Lesson 1, A major in Lesson 8)
-- Ã¢Å“â€¦ How to switch between shapes smoothly
+- ✦ How to switch between shapes smoothly
-- Ã¢Å“â€¦ The concept of "shapes as movable patterns"
+- ✦ The concept of "shapes as movable patterns"

 **The ONLY new thing** in Lesson 21 is learning to:
 - Bar across strings with your index finger